-Lean meat and meat alternatives are the best options for people with diabetes, who should avoid saturated and trans fats.
-These unhealthful fats can raise cholesterol and increase the risk of heart disease.
+Lean meat and meat alternatives are the best options for people with diabetes.
+Fatty and processed meats contain unhealthy fats that can increase cholesterol and the risk of heart disease.

 In this article, we discuss healthful meat options and meats to avoid.
 We also talk about the benefits of a plant-based diet for diabetes and include ideas for meat alternatives.

 People with diabetes should choose lean meats to limit their intake of unhealthful fats.
 The Diabetic Exchange List can help with this.

 The list, which a committee of the American Diabetes Association and the American Dietetic Association created, shows meat choices based on protein, fat, and calorie content.

 The following sections show nutrients for a 1-ounce (oz) serving of meat.
 All portions contain 7 grams (g) of protein.

 Very lean meat has 1 g of fat and 35 calories per serving.
 The

 Lean meat has 3 g of fat and 55 calories.
 These meats include: